 A 90-day treatment program for addiction is a form of intensive therapy designed to help individuals struggling with substance abuse and addiction get clean and stay clean.
-The goal of a 90-day program is to help individuals identify and address their triggers for drug use, learn new coping strategies, build a supportive network of friends and family, and develop an aftercare plan that works.
+The goal of a 90-day program is to help individuals:

 Family Therapy Program

-Family therapy is a comprehensive program that helps people experiencing substance abuse to identify and address the underlying causes of their addictive behaviors.
+Family therapy is a comprehensive program.
+It helps people experiencing substance abuse to identify and address the underlying causes of their addictive behaviors.
 In family therapy, a professional therapist will help members of the family explore how addiction has affected their relationships, as well as develop strategies to support each other in recovery.
-Family therapy can help family members build stronger connections while learning more effective communication and problem-solving skills.
+Family therapy can help family members build stronger connections.
+At the same time, they can learn more effective communication and problem-solving skills.